-Reducing risk exposure, improving management and organizing operations across employment, tax, payroll, finance, compliance and general people operations requires an engaged team.
-To truly break down growth barriers and mitigate the ever-changing international employment risks, real partnership between a client and Blueback Global is critical.
+Reducing risk exposure, improving management, and organizing operations across employment, tax, payroll, finance, compliance, and general people operations requires an engaged team.
+To truly break down growth barriers and mitigate the ever-changing international employment risks, a real partnership between a client and Blueback Global is critical.

-#1 – The issue that compromises project success most often is a lack of communication and responsiveness.
+#1 – The issue that compromises international expansion project success most often is a lack of communication and responsiveness.

 On the BGI side, we’ve tried to address this by creating easy means for clients to intake information and make decisions.
 We organize weekly meetings and package to-dos or new asks in a single setting or email wrap up, where possible.
-We often review our approach to the project kick-off experience, building as much early context on timeline, goals and expectations as possible so we can progress agenda items without eating up clients’ time unnecessarily.
-We also often draft a taxonomy of departments, functions and decision makers in the client’s organization early on in the engagement.
+We often review our approach to the project kick-off experience, building as much early context on timeline, goals, and expectations as possible so we can progress agenda items without eating up clients’ time unnecessarily.
+We also often draft taxonomy of departments, functions, and decision-makers in the client’s organization early on in the engagement.
 This can be as simple as a spreadsheet that’s effectively a ‘who’s who’ list of project participants, so we can quickly get the decisions we need and move on.

 Some clients also integrate decision making or follow up into natural, pre-existing meeting flows.
 For example, BGI may engage with a project manager that is already engaged in a successful cadence of daily or weekly syncs with the decision making VP.
 This individual has already been given the go-ahead to surface high-priority questions, which alleviates their fear or uncertainty in bringing issues up.